What is atopic dermatitis?

 Practice good skin care.

 Don’t use harsh soaps.
-Ask your healthcare provider to recommend a brand.
+Ask your healthcare provider to advise a brand.

 Dress in light clothes.
 Sweating can make atopic dermatitis worse.